 - Achieve excellence in information and communications systems planning and operations

-- Calvin's CIT will establish an integrated database strategy and technology architecture to be used across all college divisions.
+- Calvin's CIT will establish an integrated database strategy and technology architecture to be used across all university divisions.

 - Calvin's CIT will launch a lifecycle approach for a sustainable technology infrastructure that provides, services, upgrades, and keeps secure technology and data according to best practice guidelines.